Timepieces are amazing things. But why do they cease to function at the exact moment when their owners expire?

-The answer is simple: Wishful thinking on the reader’s part (combined with a bit of neuroplasticity).
-We like the idea that clocks and watches will stop working when someone connected to them passes, especially if their death is an untimely one.
-A writer uses this strange human expectation as a tool to make their stories take large leaps.
-The reader accepts this unrealistic phenomenon and the tale progresses without question.
+The answer is simple: We want clocks and watches to stop when someone connected to them dies, especially if their death is an untimely or brutal one.
+We’re superstitious like that.
+A writer uses this expectation as a tool to advance stories.
+The reader accepts this unrealistic narrative and the tale progresses without question.

 Wishful thinking starts our intrigue-motor but neuroplasticity is what keeps the engine running.